aghie/uuusa/README.md

 	[INFO] Final Memory: 58M/1028M
 	[INFO] ------------------------------------------------------------------------

 This will create a folder /target inside uuusa-master.
-Inside it you should see two .jars:
+Inside you should see two .jar files:

 	samulan-0.1.1.jar
 	samulan-0.1.1-jar-with-dependencies.jar